Iran's Supreme Leader: Vienna Offers "Not Worth Watching" | ExBulletin

 The weekend attack on Natanz was initially described only as a power outage that fed ground workshops and underground enrichment halls, but later Iranian officials began calling it an attack.

-Alireza Zakani, head of the hard line of the Iranian parliament’s research center, referred to “several thousand damaged and destroyed centrifuges” in an interview on state TV.
+Alireza Zakani, head of the Iranian parliament’s research center’s hard line, referred to several thousand damaged and destroyed centrifuges in an interview on state TV.
 However, no other official has provided that figure and no image of the consequences has been published.

 Satellite imagery from Planet Labs Inc. of Natanz taken on Wednesday and analyzed by the Associated Press showed no visible ground damage to the facility.